No matter how far along your child is in their high school experience, it’s not too soon (or too late!) to start thinking about college.

-Absolutely not, and here’s why: Not only is college a major investment, but the search process is complicated.
-There are literally hundreds of schools to choose from, each with different strengths and weaknesses when it comes to your child’s needs.
-Your family requires time to make an informed decision.
+Here’s why: Although the search process is complicated, it becomes much clearer with the proper resources.
+It might seem overwhelming that there are literally hundreds of schools to choose from, each with different strengths and weaknesses when it comes to your child’s needs, but you can quickly develop a process for evaluating each option—your family just requires time to make an informed decision!

 Where to Start